Questions/Concerns arising during Web Registration.

-We are pleased to announce the availability of a new Honors Specialization in Creative Writing and English Language and Literature beginning September 2012.
-Offered jointly with the Department of English, the new module is open to all students meeting the admission requirements, which include a portfolio submission.
+The Department of English and Writing Studies offers a new Honors Specialization in Creative Writing and English Language and Literature.
+This unique new module is open to all students meeting the admission requirements, which include a portfolio submission.
 Admission, portfolio, and module requirements are detailed in a comprehensive Worksheet, which you can link to here.

-Interested students entering their first year at Western should register in the Faculty of Arts and Humanities, and choose courses for 2012-2013 to meet the module admission requirements.
-You will submit your portfolio in April, 2013.
+Interested students entering their first year at Western should register in the Faculty of Arts and Humanities, and choose courses for 2013-2014 to meet the module admission requirements.
+You will submit your portfolio in April/early May 2014.

 Interested Students in second year or above:

 Check the Worksheet to see whether you meet the admission requirements.
-If you do not, or are unsure, contact Prof. Brock Eayrs (Writing; firstname.lastname@example.org) for advice.
+If you do not, or are unsure, contact Prof. Brock Eayrs (Undergraduate Program Director/Writing; email@example.com) for advice.

-Submit a portfolio in April 2013.
+Submit a portfolio in April/early May 2014.
 Refer to the Worksheet for details/criteria.